Taitdanielle/TheNailHutt/README.md

 ### Content and Media
 colours from coloors
 pictures from dreamstime
+Top of home page Photo by Artem Beliaikin from Pexels

 ### Acknowledgements
 I would like to thank everyone who helped me with this project.
 I appreciate you all!
 * My mentor Simen Daehlin(best mentor) for his suppose, tips, advice and also for beliving in me and making me relise I can actually do it!